Welcome to my home on the Interwebs where I witter on about my hobby: World of Warcraft.

-My output includes a number of weekly columns:
+Output includes a number of specialist columns:

 Despite what you might think, this isn’t a place where you can check out whenever you want but can never leave.
 If you grasp what gaming really is about, and how it should only ever be a part of a full, rich and varied experience, you’ll get a lot more out of Azeroth and this site.